throttr/protocol/README.md

 - **Request Query**: Operation that retrieves the current quota and TTL without modifying any data.
 - **Request Update**: Operation that patches, increases, or decreases the quota or TTL dynamically for a consumer-resource pair.
 - **Request Purge**: Operation that permanently deletes a consumer-resource pair from the state.
+- **Request Set**: Operation that store a arbitrary value into memory.
+- **Request Get**: Operation that retrieves a value from the memory.

 ## Requests